 Foiling dry mouth may not always be possible, but there are some things you can start to do to lessen your risk of forming the condition.
 To avoid dry mouth, you should avoid sugary drinks and alcohol; these substances can dry out your mouth and cause xerostomia, so be cautious of them.
 Don’t consume excessively sugary foods, chew sugar-free gum and brush your teeth at least twice daily.

 Did you find this info to be beneficial?
 If so, we’d love to hear about it.
-The team at Simple Smiles is dedicated to keeping you well, whether you’re in our office or at home.
+The team at Simple Smiles Dentistry is dedicated to keeping you well, whether you’re in our office or at home.
 Have you seen our doctor in a while?
-If you haven’t visited us in the last half of a year, please reach out at 973-977-8181 now to schedule your next checkup with Dr. Carlos Rojas in Paterson, New Jersey.
+If you haven’t visited us in the last half of a year, please reach out at 973-977-8181 now to schedule your next checkup with Dr. Carlos Rojas in Patterson, New York.